'I'm very grateful': Lydia Ko returns to No 1 in the world rankings

 “This wouldn't have been possible without my family and team, thank you for your belief and love."

-The two-time major winner was also named Race to the CME Globe champion, the Rolex Player of the Year and retained the Vare Trophy awarded to the player with the season's lowest scoring average for the second year in succession.
+The two-time major winner was also named Race to the CME Globe champion, the Rolex Player of the Year and retained the Vare Trophy awarded to the player with the season's lowest scoring average for the second year running.

 This year, she recorded victories at the Gainbridge LPGA at Boca Rio, the BMW Ladies Championship in her native South Korea and the CME Group Tour Championship.